stevenwhatever123/GameFx/README.md

 # GameFx
-This is a little project for me trying some animation on player and adding a dialogue box like a rpg game
+This is a little project for me trying some animation on player and adding a dialogue box like a normal rpg game